 Chris Ingalls is a Massachusetts native who spent the first seven years of his adult life as a broadcast journalist in the U.S. Navy, serving in overseas locations such as Keflavik, Iceland and the Indian Ocean island of Diego Garcia.
 He was also a videotape editor for a CBS affiliate TV station, a newspaper editor at a military public affairs office in Naples, Italy, and spent 14 years as a video archivist for a Boston-area cancer research institute.
 He was born in 1969 and has been a rabid music fan since at least 1970, thanks to his three older siblings.
-He hosted his own music podcast, The Supersonic Time Machine, from 2011 to 2015 and is a frequent guest on the current events podcast Get the Knaak.
-He is on Twitter @Ingalls1969 and lives in the leafy suburbs of Melrose, Massachusetts, with his wife, son, hyperactive dog and ornery cat.
+A PopMatters writer since 2016 and a contributing editor since 2019, Chris is on Twitter @Ingalls1969 and lives in the leafy suburbs of Melrose, Massachusetts, with his wife, son, hyperactive dog and ornery cat.

 Although created in the midst of personal and global turmoil, the Rolling Stones' 1969 studio album is routinely considered one of their best.
 A 50th anniversary deluxe edition is now out and celebrates this masterpiece.

 After more than three years together, Brooklyn duo ESSi finally released their first full-length album.
 PopMatters caught up with them before a show to discuss their effects-laden punk sound, New York's vibrant DIY music scene, and how Craigslist saved them more than once.